How to Find and Hire The Right Employees for Your Team

 Here’s an example: if your trucking company takes steps to make it possible for the drivers to be home for dinner more often than not, then that’s a company advantage that can be incorporated into the employer brand and advertised.
 Then, drivers looking for work will be more inclined to apply to your company, as they may value the opportunity to spend more time with their family.

 Implemented effectively, a solid employer brand can do the finding for you, attracting candidates from far and wide, and cutting down on the costs of finding talent.
 Be aware, though: you can’t ignore your employer brand and expect candidates to be lining up at your door.
-If you have a reputation for treating your employees poorly, word will spread, and high-quality candidates will stay far away.
+If you have a reputation for treating your employees poorly, word will spread, and high-quality candidates will stay far away, whereas better treatment can lead to the creation of employee brand ambassadors.

 Love it or hate it, we are now an internet-based society.
 As a result, candidates often judge a company by its website.
 These days, your website is effectively your business’s curb appeal.
 A sloppy, primitive, or unpolished homepage can cost you investors, clientele, and potential applicants.